Type Tailoring without Macros

 This means we lose precision about our lazy object and further interactions with the object just propagate the Any type all up our type analysis.

-This is where Mypy plugins come in.
-By implementing attribute hooks, we can teach Mypy how to correctly type lazy objects.
+This is where our Mypy plugin would come in handy.
+By implementing attribute hooks4, we can teach Mypy how to correctly type lazy objects.
 These hooks intercept attribute lookups during static analysis, allowing us to provide Mypy with the actual types that will be available at runtime.
-For our lazy object, we’ll create a plugin that tells Mypy that any attribute access should resolve to the types of the underlying NewObj instance.
+For our lazy object, we’ll create a plugin that tells Mypy that any attribute access on our lazy object should resolve to the types of the underlying NewObj instance.

 1